 This part is where you check whether your goal is relevant to your life.
 In other words, how important is it?
 If it is unimportant or not worthwhile, the goal-setter will not work towards it.

 The “T” in smart goal setting stands for “Timely.”
-It can also represent a number of “Time”-oriented words, such as “Time frame.”
+It can also represent “Time”-oriented words, such as “Time frame.”

-If you choose to ad the “E: and the “R,” then perhaps you are more serious about reaching your goal.
+If you choose to add “E” and “R,” then perhaps you are more serious about reaching your goal.
 The “E” in smart goal setting stands for “Evaluate” and the “R” stands for “Reevaluate.”
 These steps are used during the goal achievement process to examine how your plan is going and whether timelines or steps need to be reworked.

 Last but not least, write it down!
 While this is not part of the Smart Goal Setting, written goals makes them more likely to be achieved.
 For more, read: Writing Goals.